mpaviotti/mpaviotti.github.com/phd.markdown

 permalink: /phd-statement/
 title: So you want to get a PhD ...
 ---
+If you are here you are probably considering getting a PhD in Theoretical Computer Science.
+While a think this is a great idea(!)
+I would like you to take some time reading this page to make sure you understand the **advantages as well** as the **risks** involved in getting into a PhD program.

+First of all, it is important to be aware that pursuing a PhD is in stark contrast to obtaining a B.Sc. or M.Sc. degree.
+In the case of a BSc examination, success typically involves diligent study from textbooks or lecture notes, followed by passing the final exam.

+However, achieving a PhD requires an entirely distinct level of dedication and motivation.
+In fact, the requirements of a PhD include producing and publishing groundbreaking, pertinent, and rigorously sound research in significant international venues, including conferences and journals.

-Getting a doctorate could be one of your **biggest life achievements** and the most amazing time of your life.
-This, provided you can actually make constant progress throughout and make it to the end of the line.
+That is why getting a doctorate could be one of your **biggest life achievements** and the most rewarding time of your life.
+But this is provided you can actually make constant progress throughout and make it to the end of the line.
 Otherwise, it can turn into one of your worst nightmares, a long-winded tunnel in which you cannot see the light at the end of it.

 A PhD is, in my opinion, a 2-players game and the success of the game is essentially based on the **relationship** between the two players, the student and the supervisor.
-The best scenario possible is when student and supervisor collaborate with each other the same energy and commitment.
+This relations is more likely to work out when student's and supervisor's interests are tightly aligned.
+Similarly, it can deteriorate very quickly if there is no common interest.
+Though, identifying common areas of research can be quite tricky even for senior academics given the highly specialized and vertical nature of research work.

 The failure rate for PhD students is typically very high (not everyone gets to the end of the line successfully) thus it is crucial to find an advisor whose interests match yours and **a person who you feel comfortable working with**.

 ## My style of supervision
 If you want to work with me you need to have a theoretically-inclined mindset.
 I